ms4rkl/ODE_phase_portraits/README.md

 # ODE Phase Portraits
-Provides a Python script for plotting **phase portraits** of *first order ordinary differential equations systems with constat coefficients*.
+Provides a Python script for plotting **phase portraits** of *first order ordinary differential equations systems with constant coefficients*.
 In addition the figure contains visual representation of eigen values in imaginary space.

 (Description of the statioinary points are given in czech language)